mariyahaider100/Mathematical-Algorithm/lecture_9_lab_7/README.md

 ### **Original vs. Noisy**

-* The noisy image appears grainy.
-* Noise distorts fine details and contrast.
+* The noisy image looks speckled, and the fine details and contrast are noticeably degraded.

 ### **Mean Filter**

-* Noise is reduced somewhat.
+* Noise is partially diminished.

-* **Significant blurring** occurs.
+* Noticeable blurring is introduced.

-* Edges become less sharp.
+* Edges lose their sharpness.

 ### **Median Filter**

-* Preserves edges better than Mean filter.
+* Retains edges more effectively than the Mean filter.
-* Works best for **impulsive noise**, but **less effective for Gaussian noise**.
+* Performs well for impulse noise, but less efficient against Gaussian noise.
-* Slight improvement but detail still lost.
+* Offers modest improvement, though some details are still lost.

 ### **Gaussian Blur**